XRPLF/XRPL-Standards/XLS-0033d-multi-purpose-tokens/README.md

 each MPT unit represents one standard unit.
 However, an `MPTokenIssuance` with an `AssetScale` of `2` would mean each MPT unit represents `0.01` standard units, requiring `100` MPT units to equal one standard unit.
-More plainly, an USD stablecoin `MPTokenIssuance` with an `AssetScale` of `2` would allow an issuer to create an MPT that represents "cents", with applications being able to display amounts correctly (e.g., of 1 unit would display as `$0.01`).
+More plainly, an USD stablecoin `MPTokenIssuance` with an `AssetScale` of `2` would allow an issuer to create an MPT that represents "cents", with applications being able to display amounts correctly (e.g., 1 unit would display as `$0.01`).

 ###### 2.1.1.2.5. `MaximumAmount`